-The ICON website (https://cicr.uga.edu/icon-phd-program/) provides access to all program policies; a directory of ICON students and faculty; student news and a calendar of events.
+The ICON website (https://cicr.uga.edu/icon-phd-program/) provides access to all program policies, a directory of ICON students and faculty, student news, and upcoming events.
 Important program-related documents can be found under the "Resources for ICON students & faculty" heading.
 Students are responsible for obtaining the most up-to-date copies of these documents by accessing this site.

 All students will be added to the ICON-L listserv.
 This listserv is used to share program news and opportunities and includes students and ICON program staff.
-The ICON-GS listserv is a graduate student-only group; please contact the OINC chairperson for information about this listsery.
+The ICON-GS listserv is a graduate student-only group; please contact the OINC chairperson for information about this listserv.